rusbomber/VictoriaLogs/docs/victorialogs/logsql.md

 _time:5m | replace_regexp ("host-(.+?)-foo", "$1")
 ```

-The number of replacements can be limited with `limit N` at the end of `replace`.
+The number of replacements can be limited with `limit N` at the end of `replace_regexp`.
 For example, the following query replaces only the first `password: ...` substring
 ending with whitespace with empty substring at the [log field](https://docs.victoriametrics.com/victorialogs/keyconcepts/#data-model) `baz`:

 ```logsql